werto87/game_01_client/README.md

 # Modern Durak Client
-## Client which allows connecting to a Modern Durak Server
+Client which allows connecting to a Modern Durak Server
-- Create an account
-- Create a game in the lobby
-- Play the game

 ## How to build the Mordern Durak Client
 Note: